Multiple Choice Bible Quiz about Moses the Lawgiver

 -

-When the Egyptian army attempted to recapture Moses and the slaves, how did they destroy them?
+When the Egyptian army attempted to recapture Moses and the slaves, how did they die?

 a.
-Moses had trained the slaves to be fighting men, and they defeated the Egyptians.
+Moses trained the Israelites to be fighting men, and they defeated the Egyptians.

 b.
 God sent hailstones and lightning bolts from heaven to destroy them.